julianeon/cronos/README.md

 When a Transfer event is emitted by the Cronos token contract, those functions activate, and if the right conditions are met, its value is stored.

+## Areas for Improvement

+I would improve watchlistCheck so it matched real addresses.

+I would also considered adding a transactions array and a blockchain timestamps array to the entity, while being mindful of the fact that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem.
+When one watchlist matches everything that isn't feasible, so that would have to be removed.

 ## Example Queries

 Example queries can be viewed if you locally run [cronos-graph](https://github.com/julianeon/cronos-graph/tree/main), a Node.js Express app which hits this subgraph.
 To see the query output, view the homepage.